Updated July 26, 2024

 taro-balls-Ningxia-Taiwan

 Street food indulgence doesn’t have to consist exclusively of deep-fried grease bombs.
-Custard apple makes for a welcome break and healthy interlude.
+Custard apple creates a welcome break and healthy interlude.
 I grew up in Brisbane, Australia where my grandmother had a huge tree in her inner-city garden.
 It had been years since I’d tasted the deliciously sweet creamy taste.
 Thank you, Taiwan for a nostalgic encounter with an old favourite.

 custard-apple-Ningxia-Taiwan